PacificBiosciences/paraphase/docs/GBA.md

 ## Fields in the `json` file

 Fields shared across all genes are defined in the general [json file](json.md).
-The GBA locus does not include unique fields.
+Note that the SVs/fusions will be reported in the `fusions_called` field, along with the SV type and the breakpoint coordinates.
+The GBA locus does not include other unique fields.

 ## Visualizing haplotypes